Terri Goss Kinzy: Early life and education

-Career
+Career and research

 She joined Rutgers University in 1995 as an assistant professor in the department of molecular genetics, microbiology, and immunology.
 She became a tenured professor in 2004.
 In 2007, she became a professor in the Department of Pediatrics at the Robert Wood Johnson Medical School.
 She served as the Senior Associate Dean of the Rutgers Graduate School of Biomedical Sciences from October 2007 to August 2013.
 That was followed by service as Associate Vice-President for Research Administration from 2013–15.

 In 2016, Kinzy became Vice President for Research.

 In 2018, Kinzy joined Western Michigan University as its vice president for research and innovation, concurrently holding the rank of professor of biological sciences.

 She has served on, or chaired, study sections for both the National Institutes of Health and the National Science Foundation.

 On July 1, 2021, she succeeded Larry Dietz as the 20th president of Illinois State University.
 She was the first female president of the university.
 In February 2023, Kinzy resigned from her position as President of the University.

+Kinzy has made significant contributions to the field of eukaryotic protein translation, in particular the essential roles of elongation factors in this process.
+Kinzy's research showed that elongation factors have additional roles outside of protein synthesis, including in the regulation of the actin cytoskeleton.